 If you’re looking to buy some foreign-language books, you’ll want to take advantage of the Kinokuniya Book Sale happening at the Shinjuku South Store.
 To celebrate the “huge expansion” of their foreign books section, imported books and magazines will be marked down 20%.

-Finally, if you want to experience the essence of Harajuku (i.e. long queues and hot trends), get in line for a bag of free popcorn at the opening of a big new popcorn shop there.
-Find out more here.
+Finally, if you want to experience the essence of Harajuku (i.e. long queues and hot trends), get in line for a bag of free popcorn at the opening of the big new Doc Popcorn shop in the area.